coderdojo-japan/coderdojo.jp/public/docs/teikan_en.md

 <blockquote>
   <p style="font-size: 80%">
     📝
-    Note: The following Articles of Incorporation are translated by AI from Japanese into English.
+    Note: The following Articles of Incorporation's translation from Japanese into English may contain inaccuracies.
 In any event there is discrepancy between English and Japanese, <a href='/teikan'>the Japanese version</a> shall control to the contents herein.
   </p>
 </blockquote>